Chymyst/chymyst-core/docs/joinrun.md

 # Version history

+- 0.1.4 Simplify API: now users need only one package import.
+Many more tutorial examples of chemical machine concurrency.
+Test code coverage is 97%.
+More compiler warnings enabled (including deprecation warnings).
+There are now more intelligent "whitebox" macros that generate different subclasses of `M[T]` and `B[T,R]` when `T` or `R` are the `Unit` type, to avoid deprecation warnings with the syntax `f()`.

 - 0.1.3 Major changes in the API ("site", "go" instead of "join", "run") and in the terminology used in the tutorial and in the code: we now use the chemical machine paradigm more consequently, and avoid using the vague term "join".
-The build system now checks test code coverage (currently at 96%) and uses Scala "wartremover" plugin to check for more possible errors.
+The build system now uses the "wartremover" SBT plugin to check for more possible errors.
+Test code coverage is at 96%.

-- 0.1.2 Bug fixes for singletons and for blocking molecules; benchmarks of blocking molecules.
+- 0.1.2 Bug fixes for singletons and for blocking molecules.
+Documentation revised with help of Philippe Derome.
+Started to track test code coverage (currently at 95%).
+New PR builds will not pass if code coverage decreases.

+- 0.1.1 Bug fixes for blocking replies; new benchmarks for blocking molecules.

 - 0.1.0 First alpha release of `JoinRun`.
 Changes: implementing singleton molecules and volatile readers; several important bugfixes.